KelvinLu/factotum/README.md

 - A notion of a dependency graph for the collection of `Actor`s to be run.
   - Would also be nice to have.
   - Then perhaps actors must require some sensible defaults.
+  - Probably will need to be a core goal to support an order-of-operations for `Actor`s.